Egyptian Revival Furniture

 The Egyptian revival took imagery and art from ancient Egypt and used them in a different light for western tastes.
 Thomas Hope for instance had designed an entire room of furniture inspired by Egyptian originals.
-Sir John Soane embraced the new discoveries fully and famously combined Egyptian archaeological pieces in his London town house.
+Sir John Soane embraced the new discoveries fully and famously combined Egyptian archaeological pieces in his London townhouse.

 Napoleon’s invasion of Egypt became the stepping stone of the emergence of Egyptian revival art.
 People were so inspired by these works of art that the Egyptian theme increased tenfold.
-The influence of Egyptian art could be seen everywhere in early 19th century Europe.
+The influence of Egyptian art could be seen everywhere in early 19th-century Europe.

-The Egyptian revival decorative art and architecture inspired artists from all over the world.
+The Egyptian revival of decorative art and architecture inspired artists from all over the world.
 The people of France, in particular, became very interested in Egyptian revival decorative art and incorporated everything from lotuses, winged lions, and sphinxes on furniture and architecture.

 Some of the most famous Egyptian decorative revival furniture included ornamented armchairs with goat feet and pharaoh’s heads, elegant and overstuffed sofas with designs of lotus blossoms and palmiform columns.
-These exotic designs added high fashion to the upper class homes of France.
+These exotic designs added high fashion to the upper-class homes of France.

 From Egyptian revival antique furniture to old masters and oceanic war clubs, there is nothing we don’t have, browse our collection of amazing items at Nicholas Wells Antiques.
-We will make sure that your collection is filled with carefully selected and unique top quality antiques and works of art.
+We will make sure that your collection is filled with carefully selected and unique top-quality antiques and works of art.